Dead or Alive 5 Last Round: Reception

 The game received generally positive reviews.
 Reviewers such as Brian Shea from Game Informer, Blake Peterson from Game Revolution, Chris Dunlap from Gaming Age, Ernest Lin from PlayStation Universe, Simon Miller from X-One, and Ken McKown from ZTGD recommended this "great" and "incredibly accessible" fighting game with much content for those who did not get Ultimate or just never played a Dead or Alive game before, and to try out the free version first in case of a doubt.
 Hardcore Gamer's Adam Beck endorsed Dead or Alive 5 Last Round for those "looking for a fun, over-the-top fighter with a lot of charm," even as he criticized it for how "the few new additions are far from compelling and there are some unfortunate bugs at launch."

-Jeremy Duff from Gaming Nexus wrote the "jaw-droppingly gorgeous" Last Round "is an excellent ending point for this chapter of the series.
-It takes all of the groundwork laid in DoA5 and polishes it off in the best way possible.
-Armed with an excellent roster of characters and a ton of modes, this is a great introduction to 3D fighting on the new generation of fighters."
+During the 19th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Dead or Alive 5 for "Fighting Game of the Year".

 The PS4 and Xbox One versions of the game have sold more than 35,000 physical copies in Japan within the first week after its release.
 After first six months, the game's free-to-play versions on all three console platforms have been downloaded by four million users worldwide.
-The number of downloads crossed five million by the end of 2015 and six million by April 2016.
+The number of downloads crossed six million by April 2016.
 By January 2017, the total had reached 8 million, exceeding 9 million by July 2017 and 10 million by September 2017.
 It got to 11 million by June 2018, and 12 million by January 2019.